 “The Federal Government’s current approach to marijuana bears little resemblance to the watertight nationwide prohibition that a closely divided court found necessary to justify the Government’s blanket prohibition in Raich,” Thomas wrote.

-Thomas’s sentiments mirror those of the American public, and signify again that it’s time for Congress to end marijuana prohibition, NORML Executive Director Erik Altieri said in a press release.
+Thomas’s sentiments mirror those of the American public and signify again that it’s time for Congress to end marijuana prohibition, NORML Executive Director Erik Altieri noted in a news release.